adam-kn1ght/cloud-torrent/README.md

 * **Remote backends**

   It's looking like `0.9` will be more of a general purpose cloud transfer engine.
 It will be capable of transfering files from and source file-system to any destination file-system.
 A torrent can be viewed a folder with files, just like your local disk, and Dropbox.
-As long as it has a concept of files and folders, it could potentially be a cloud-torrent file-system backend.
+As long as it has a concept of files and folders, it could potentially be a insane-torrent file-system backend.
 Track this issue https://github.com/adam-kn1ght/insane-torrent/issues/24 for the list of proposed backends.

 * **File Transforms**